metabase/metabase/docs/users-guide/sql-snippets.md

 You can access an archived snippet from the snippet sidebar menu by clicking on the archived button in the bottom left of the sidebar.

 Although there is no way to delete a snippet, you can archive and unarchive a snippet at any time.

+### Snippet permissions

+Any user who has SQL editor permissions to at least one of your connected databases will be able to view the snippets sidebar, and will be able to create, edit, and archive or unarchive any and all snippets — even snippets intended to be used with databases the user does NOT have SQL editing access to.